sehouse/code-refactor/README.md

 Commit 3:
 Turned the .hero <div> into its own section.
 The .content <div> was also turned into its own <section>.
 The three <div> contained within that section were turned into <article>. "online-reputation-management" and "social-media-marketing" were changed from id to class.

+Commit 4:
+Added alt text for the three article images. "search-engine-optimization" is "Optimization Chart". "online-reputation-management" is "Reputation Graph". "social-media-marketing" is "Social Media Buzzwords".